alexpolt/poetry/README.md

 # Poetry

   This repo is for useful code snippets.

+  ---

+# License

+  The code in this repository is Public-domain software.